 If we’re going to regenerate the planet, Simon believes we need to learn from Indigenous traditions, which have evolved from interactions with Nature.

 “We are brought up to live in a collective community, which means we are living today to respect what our ancestors left to us.
 We should hand over the same territory to the future generation,” he tells me.

 “If anything goes wrong, you feel indebted to the ancestors, and you feel ashamed of what you are going to leave for the future generation.
 We cannot just live for today, and forget the others who are going to come after us.”

 We need to care about what kind of planet future generations are going to inherit.
 Seeing the Tharaka community’s eco-maps is a very real reminder that things have changed on our planet extremely quickly, and that we simply don’t have the luxury of time.

 I can’t help wonder what eco-maps of my own country would look like - a country where fracking has just started up again.
 In the ideal “UK map of the future”, would there be frack sites?
 Would single use plastics litter our beaches?
 What animals would be on the map, and which would have been all but erased?
 Maybe, like in Tharaka, plotting out what we want the future to look like will help us succeed in a successful and sustainable Regeneration.

 To find out more about African Biodiversity, listen to the audio documentary on Lush Player.

-The Lush Spring Prize 2019 winners will be announced in May 2019.
+The Lush Spring Prize 2019 winners were announced in May 2019.
 Find out more on the Spring Prize website.